jgd3veloper/structureui.com/README.md

 # structureui.com
- A simple css framework for Developers to use on their projects.
+ A simple css framework for developers to use on their projects.